folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 6. Optional: To create additional date ranges, click **New** and repeat steps 4 and 5.
 If you need to delete a date range, click the **trash can icon**.
 7. Once you are finished creating your schedule, click **Save & close**.
 The fixed due date schedule is saved and appears in the Fixed due date schedules pane.

+### Duplicating a fixed due date schedule

+1. In the **Fixed due date schedules** pane, select the fixed due date schedule you want to duplicate.
+2. In the **fixed due date schedule details** pane, click **Actions > Duplicate**.
+A Create fixed due date schedule window appears with the same fixed due date schedule information.
+3. Edit the fixed due date schedule.
+Note that you must change the **Fixed due date schedule name** to a unique name.
+4. Click **Save & close**.
+The fixed due date schedule is saved and appears in the Fixed due date schedules pane.

 ### Edit a fixed due date schedule